From Within (film): Plot

-In the main town of Grovetown, MD, high school girl Lindsay is shopping with her stepmother, Trish, for new church clothes.
+In the main town of Grovetown, Maryland, high school girl Lindsay is shopping with her stepmother, Trish, for new church clothes.
 As they argue, Natalie bursts into the shop covered in blood and mumbling about a girl following her.
 Lindsay watches over her and notices the black book she holds.
 When Lindsay goes to fetch Bernard, Natalie's father, the door to the back room slams shut on Natalie.
 Bernard knocks down the door, only to find Natalie dying, with a pair of scissors lodged into her neck.

 That night Bernard is haunted by a ghostly figure and is found dead the following day by his niece Molly, hanged in the same room Natalie died in.

 On Monday at school, Lindsay's boyfriend, Dylan, who is the son of the local pastor, is found publicly attacking Aidan Spindle, a newly returned local misfit.
 Dylan blames Aidan's family for the recent deaths.
 Following the fight, Lindsay helps Aidan with his minor wounds and drives him home.
 It turns out that Aidan's brother is Sean, whose suicide has been overshadowed by Natalie's death.

 The same night Molly starts seeing a ghost that looks exactly like her which slits Molly's wrists.
 The following day, Lindsay's best friend Claire drives past Molly's body, and immediately begins to hear voices.
 Later, a duplicate of Claire is seen in the toilets while Claire is using the facilities.

 Simultaneously, Lindsay becomes aware of the religious fervor Dylan is stirring up against Aidan among the townsfolk, and goes to warn him of the danger.
 On entering his house, she meets his cousin, Sadie, who had traveled down from New York for Sean's funeral.

 Meanwhile, Claire encounters and unsuccessfully tries to evade her doppelgänger.
 It finally catches up with her as she is driving and her car explodes in front of Trish, who tried to rescue her.

 Aidan takes Lindsay to a stream running underneath a bridge, and confirms that his mother practiced a form of witchcraft, which may be the cause of the suicides.
 He tells her to leave Grovetown.

 Lindsay arrives home that night and is abducted by Dylan and Roy, Trish's lover, with Trish's consent.
 She is taken to the local church to be "purified".
 Returning home that night, Trish is jubilant about "being saved", but is later haunted by doppelgängers of herself on the television.
 After being stalked throughout the house, Trish's doppelgänger compels her to drink drain cleaner, believing it to be whiskey.